A History of Memphis’ Most Maligned Street

 Memphis and Shelby County historian Jimmy Ogle, who knows a thing or a thousand about Memphis, has famously referred to Monroe Avenue as “much maligned Monroe.”
 We certainly won’t argue with Jimmy.

 But Monroe, with stops and starts and blockages (by Jimmy’s count eight times) from Third Street to East Parkway since the original Memphis street grid was laid out in 1819, in a way never really had a chance.
-Union Avenue on the other hand once had the potential to be a grand boulevard, what some Memphians generations ago hoped would become a Memphis version of Manhattan’s Fifth Avenue, lined with elegant mansions, magnificent churches, quaint boutiques and drawing-room restaurants.
+Union Avenue however once had the potential to be a grand boulevard, what some Memphians generations ago hoped would become a Memphis version of Manhattan’s Fifth Avenue, lined with elegant mansions, magnificent churches, quaint boutiques and drawing-room restaurants.
 So much hope was held for the avenue that it was even identified in the Memphis’ 1924 Comprehensive Plan as another parkway for part of a proposed “pleasure drive system” through the city.

 With so much hope, long ago dashed, what exactly happened to Union Avenue?
 How did a once-proposed pleasure drive turn into a maze of hazards for drivers and pedestrians alike?
 How did this once-grand boulevard become pockmarked – some say blighted – with fast-food signs and billboards?